scolimastra/Latex-makro-keypad/README.md

 -some wire

 I used SMK 2nd gen switches with MX mount, so the STL files are cherry mx compatible.
+Diodes were used to prevent Ghosting.

-the M3 bolts will tap into the shel without any problem.
+The M3 bolts will self-tap into the shell.